OpenTranslationBible/open-bible/en-GB/43.John/md/john-11.md

 ## John 11:45

-Therefore many of the Jews who had come to visit Mary, and had seen what Jesus did, believed in Him.
+As a result, many of the Jews who had come to visit Mary, and had seen what Jesus did, believed in Him.

 ## John 11:46